-Next thing I knew, I was packing the bags (or bag) for Kangaroo Valley Folk Festival (KVFF) – see elsewhere in this edition of Trad and Now for the match report on the festival itself.
+Next thing I knew, I was packing bags (or rather, a bag) for Kangaroo Valley Folk Festival (KVFF) – see elsewhere in this edition of Trad and Now for the match report on the festival itself.

 It was at KVFF that I was reminded, time and time again, of a very recurrent theme in folk, as indeed in countless other art forms: payment.

 We might be in this game for the love, the passion, the good times, the friends, and the memories.

 But some of us (not all) are actually in it for the money.
 To make a viable living.

 There’s nothing mercenary about that.
 I personally am rather fond of my eating habit, and intend to continue with it.

 Various suppliers, vendors and ex-wives of mine (well, just the one of that last of those) do applaud when my cheques and money transfers come rolling in.

 But I currently have a day job.
 I get paid quite well.

 Meanwhile, there are many other people in the scene who rely on getting paid for their art to keep them standing upright.